breycarr/CV/README.md

 **School of Oriental and African Studies, University of London** (January 2019 to April 2019)
 *Interim Recruitment and Operations Assistant*
-**London Business School** (June 2018 to December 2018)
+- Supported an ongoing academic promotion process **London Business School** (June 2018 to December 2018)
 *Temporary Administrator*
+ - Organised, uploaded to, monitored and extracted data from Microsoft Dynamics CSM and iTrent.
 **Alandale Group of Companies** (September 2017 to May 2018)
 *Group Human Resources Officer*
+ - Collected and analysed HR data and provided reports for the Group Head of HR.
 **Interim Contracts as HR Administrator** (June 2016 to May 2017)

 Clients included:
 - Girls' Day School Trust
 - Chartered Institute of Taxation/Association of Taxation Technicians

 **Friends of the Elderly** (May 2015 to June 2016)
 *HR Administrator*
+- Prepared contract documents and input employee data onto both Carval and HR Select and Access systems, during a parallel testing period
+- Implemented a digital Disclosure and Barring Service check service through UKCRBS, including selection and negotiation with the service provider, and organising training sessions for new users
 **Contractor** (May 2011 to December 2014)
 *Lloyds Banking Group*
+- Proficient with bespoke administration software.
+Tested new systems for proof of concept testing and aided in developing guidance for use with new systems
+- Established good working relationship with 400 new starters to the project

 ## Interests

 I play board games, table top roleplaying games and video games with friends and my wife.
 I've got a kayaking qualification, and also enjoy boxing and weightlifting.

 I frequently take part in live action roleplaying events (LARP) throughout the UK and have helped run a couple of LARP events.

 I also enjoy travelling, most recently travelling to Japan, Portugal and Canada in the last couple of years